Markedness model: Example

 Customer: Nipe fomu ya kuchukua pesa.
 'Give me the form for withdrawing money.'

 Clerk: Nipe kitabu kwanza.
 'Give me [your] book first.'
 (Customer gives him the passbook.)

 Customer: Hebu, chukua fomu yangu.
 'Say, how about taking my form.'

 Clerk: Bwana, huwezi kutoa pesa leo kwa sababu hujamaliza siku saba.
 'Mister, you can't take out money today because you haven't yet finished seven days (since the last withdrawal).'

-Customer (switching to Luo): KONYA AN MARACH.
+Customer (switching to Luo): Konya An Marach.
 'Help, I'm in trouble.'

-Clerk (also switching to Luo): ANYALO KONY, KIK INUO KENDO.
+Clerk (also switching to Luo): Anyalo Kony, Kik Inuo Kendo.
 'I can help you, but don't repeat it.'

-Criticism
+Criticisms

-Analyst Peter Auer has critiqued the markedness model for not adequately describing speakers’ perceptions of their own behavior.
+Analyst Peter Auer has critiqued the markedness model for not adequately describing speakers' perceptions of their own behavior.
 He contends that in switching codes speakers do not make reference to any pre-existing normative model but rather actively create and produce social meaning according to the particularities of the interaction.

 Blommaert and Meeuwis, drawing on a study of Zairians in Belgium, have further proposed that the markedness model is limited in its failure to account for variability within languages (codes), describing only shifts from one language to another.
 They criticize the model for assuming monolingualism to be the normative point of reference in communication.

 Kathryn Woolard has challenged Myers-Scotton's assumption that code-switching is strategic, and suggests that switching is not always a deliberate, or even conscious choice.
 Her research has shown that speakers are not always aware of their code-switching in communicative interaction.